nedwors/navigator/README.md

 Nav::toJson()
 ```
-> This is a headless package so you are completely free to style as you see fit.
+> This is a headless package, the styling is left to you!

+## Requirements
+Navigator requires PHP 8.3 or higher and Laravel 13 or higher.

 ## Installation